WOLFRAM LANGUAGE TUTORIAL

-Whenever machine-precision numbers appear in a calculation, the whole calculation is typically done in machine precision.
-Mathematica will then give machine-precision numbers as the result.
+Whenever machine‐precision numbers appear in a calculation, the whole calculation is typically done in machine precision.
+The Wolfram Language will then give machine‐precision numbers as the result.

-When you do calculations with arbitrary-precision numbers, as discussed in "Arbitrary-Precision Numbers", Mathematica always keeps track of the precision of your results, and gives only those digits which are known to be correct, given the precision of your input.
-When you do calculations with machine-precision numbers, however, Mathematica always gives you a machine-precision result, whether or not all the digits in the result can, in fact, be determined to be correct on the basis of your input.
+When you do calculations with arbitrary‐precision numbers, as discussed in "Arbitrary‐Precision Numbers", the Wolfram Language always keeps track of the precision of your results, and gives only those digits which are known to be correct, given the precision of your input.
+When you do calculations with machine‐precision numbers, however, the Wolfram Language always gives you a machine‐precision result, whether or not all the digits in the result can, in fact, be determined to be correct on the basis of your input.

 The result is taken to have machine precision.